The Promenade (shopping mall): History

 By September 2015, Westfield had purchased the properties that it did not own within the mall area, usually owned by anchors, to enable the company to resell the property as an entire package for other uses.
 Tenants have filed a lawsuit against Westfield for allowing the property to deteriorate.
 According to a July 2016 Los Angeles Daily News article, Westfield told their tenants that they plan to close the interior of the mall soon.
 Vacancy rates were estimated to be over 80%.
 It was also reported that Westfield officials told a Woodland Hills neighborhood council that Westfield was considering replacing the mall with upscale apartments.
 The Los Angeles Times called the decaying retail property "a drag on the neighborhood" while a Los Angeles City Councilman called it a "blighted site".
+Around this time in 2016, Westfield removed its logo from all of the malls's signage and renamed the mall The Promenade.

 In October 2016, Westfield announced plans to replace the mall with a $1.5 billion mixed-use residential and retail development named Promenade 2035 that would include 1,400 upscale housing units, a grocery/pharmacy, a hotel, an office complex, plus an entertainment and sports center.
 The housing units would range from studio units to luxury villas.
 Promenade 2035 would have opened in stages, starting in 2020 and continuing on until 2035.
 Exterior tenants, such as the AMC Promenade 16, would gradually be moved over to Westfield Topanga's large expansion, The Village at Westfield Topanga, while the interior of the mall was being demolished.

 In December 2017, Westfield was acquired by French commercial real estate company Unibail-Rodamco, which would later be renamed Unibail-Rodamco-Westfield.